-When written permission is obtained from an employee, you are authorized to adjust any overwithheld or underwithheld California PIT from the employee if the adjustment is made within the same calendar year and before the IRS Wage and Tax Statement (Form W-2) is issued.
+When written permission is obtained from an employee, you are authorized to adjust any overwithheld or underwithheld California PIT from the employee if the adjustment is made within the same calendar year and before the IRS Form W-2 is issued.

-Overwithheld SDI and/or PIT must be credited or refunded to your employee before you can take a credit or receive a refund from the EDD.
-You should obtain a receipt from the employee whenever a credit adjustment or repayment of overwithheld tax is made.
+Overwithheld SDI or California PIT must be credited or refunded to your employee before you can take a credit or receive a refund from us.